 Economics Requirements

-Economics classes emphasize theoretical modeling, empirical analysis, and critical thinking.
-After completing core courses in microeconomic and macroeconomic theory, students choose from a wide variety of electives.
+Economics classes emphasize mathematical modeling, data analysis, and critical thinking.
+Students complete core courses in microeconomics, macroeconomics, and statistical methods and choose from a wide variety of electives.
 Economics majors may elect a concentration in financial markets.
-The economics major provides undergraduate students with an excellent background for employment and graduate work in numerous fields, including economics, business, law, government, health care, and education.
+The economics major provides students with an excellent foundation for careers and graduate work in numerous fields, including economics, public policy and government, technology, consulting, finance, health care, and education.

 Faculty

-Professors Michael Donihue, David Findlay, Patrice Franko, and Andreas Waldkirch; Associate Professors Samara Gunter, Timothy Hubbard, Daniel LaFave, Robert Lester, and James Siodla; Assistant Professors Linwood Downs, Kathrin Ellieroth, Yang Fan, Erin Giffin, Jennifer Meredith, Sanval Nasim, Stephanie Owen, Benjamin Scharadin, and Ekaterina Seregina; Visiting Professor James Libby; Visiting Assistant Professors Jordan Bazak, Lackson Mudenda, Michael Solomon, and Yaojue Xu
+Professors Michael Donihue, David Findlay, Patrice Franko, Samara Gunter, Timothy Hubbard, and Andreas Waldkirch; Associate Professors Daniel LaFave, Robert Lester, and James Siodla; Assistant Professors Linwood Downs, Kathrin Ellieroth, Yang Fan, Erin Giffin, Jennifer Meredith, Sanval Nasim, Stephanie Owen, Benjamin Scharadin, and Ekaterina Seregina; Visiting Assistant Professors Alberto Arredondo-Chavez, Mary Peshoff, and Michael Solomon

 Requirements